KaylaPl4yz/KaylaPl4yz/README.md

 × . ∆ :; I misspell from time to time because im typing as fast as I can.
 Adding to this, sometimes I replace 't' with 'z' and 'a' with '∆'.
 I dont do it as much but it does happen

-~ ` || :; I have a mild crowd discomfort, so I hide with friends or go to the very corner of a spot where I can still see my pony.
+~ ` || :; I can get overwhelmed from large crowds, so I hide with friends or go to the very corner of a spot where I can still see my pony.
 If someone's still covering me, im most likely going to hide them

 × . ∆ :; Im mostly very much annoying if I wanted to interact.
 I promise im a nice person, just dont be a prick to my friends or other people in general.
+Dont worry, I know when to stop

 ~ ` || :; Using tone tags is highly appreciated!! its hard for me to tell if a sentence you made was a joke, a silly comment, or something srs.
 Here is the reference for [Tone Tags](https://tonetags.carrd.co/)

-× . ∆ :; Im always free for c+h when im not with friends, but im usually offtab or waiting.
+× . ∆ :; Im always free for c+h and random ass conversations when im not with friends, but im usually offtab or waiting.

 ~ ` || :; My moods switches time to time!!
 You can tell while we're making this Github LMAO